 - The quality of performance in previous contracts;

 - The previous and current compliance by the bidder with laws and ordinances related to the contract or service;

 - The sufficiency of the bidder’s financial resources to perform the contract or provide the commodities; and

 - The ability of the bidder to provide future maintenance and service.

-Award will be made to the lowest responsible bidder who submits the bid most advantageous to the City.
+Award will be made to the lowest most responsible bidder who submits the bid most advantageous to the City.
 The City reserves the right to accept or reject any or all bids or part of bids, make multiple awards, to waive irregularities and technicalities, and to request re-bids on the materials or services described in the bid documents.
 The City also reserves the right to award the contract on such materials or services as the City deems will best serve its interests.
 The City reserves the right to award the contract on a partial-order basis, lump-sum or individual-item basis, or such combination as shall best serve the interest of the City unless otherwise specified.
 Conditional bids are subject to rejection in whole or in part at the sole discretion of the City.